-Most of our residents have had few opportunities to participate in recreational activities that give them real growth, knowledge of their community or the chance to get really good in a specific area.
+Many of our residents have had few opportunities to participate in recreational and enrichment activities that provide them real growth, knowledge of their community or the chance to develop new interests and hobbies.

-The Nehemiah Project provides our boys with a wide range of activities with the intent of exposing them to new venues and educational experiences allowing them to learn and appreciate the world around them in new ways.
+Our staff works to provide our residents with a wide range of activities that expose them to new venues and educational experiences in our community.
+This allows them to learn and appreciate the world around them in new ways.
 Going to the Milwaukee County Zoo or to live theater seems routine to many of us, but is rare in the world of the young men in our care.
-Our caring staff works to provide such recreational outings that reflect a wide variety of activities and interests.
-By exposing them to explore new areas, we are planting the seeds of our boys envisioning themselves and their communities in a different and more complete way.
+Our staff works to provide recreational outings that reflect a wide variety of activities and interests.
+By exposing them to new ideas and entertainment areas, we are planting the seeds for our boys to envision themselves and their communities in a different and more complete way.

-These activities that many of us do with our own children, which broaden their worlds to go beyond the immediate neighborhood, which is the limited "world" that many of our residents know.
+Generous donors have made some of things, and more, possible and we are grateful to them.
+They realize that the activities many of us do with our own children are valuable in shaping who they become as adults; they broaden perspectives to go beyond the immediate neighborhood, which is the limited "world" that many of our residents know.

 Please Contact us at 414-933-8002 if you know of or can help us arrange enrichment opportunities for our residents.